Transport information geometry I: Riemannian calculus on probability simplex: Review on Probability manifold on graphs

-Variational problem \eqref{metric_BB} has the other equivalent representation, which introduces the probability simplex the Riemannian structure.
-To show this point, the following matrix functions are needed. \begin{definition}[Linear Weighted Laplacian matrix] Define the matrix function $L(\cdot):\mathbb{R}^n\rightarrow \mathbb{R}^{n\times n}$ by
+\end{definition} The variational problem \eqref{metric_BB} admits an equivalent reformulation in terms of a Riemannian tensor, as seen in the next definition.
+To show this point, the following linear matrix functions are needed. \begin{definition}[Linear Weighted Laplacian matrix] Define the matrix function $L(\cdot):\mathbb{R}^n\rightarrow \mathbb{R}^{n\times n}$ by